arconsis/ARTableViewPager/README.markdown

 3. _optional:_ Configure the instance using the build in properties

-4. Add it to the the screen.
+4. Add it to the screen.
  	_Note: If you use the ARTableViewPager with a UINavigationController you have to adjust the frame first by setting the frame property of the view controller like in the Simple Example._

 Properties